Last Updated on

 Portfolio lenders keep their loans in-house and that is why they have different programs and more flexibility than a traditional lender.
 Some portfolio lenders will loan a higher percentage of the purchase price and some will even loan on the repairs.
 Portfolio lender rates will also vary greatly from bank to bank.

 Before lending guidelines changed a few years ago, we used a different lender who gave us a $700,000 line of credit that could be accessed at any time.
-That bank changed their policies and eventually went out of business.
+That bank changed its policies and eventually went out of business.
 I have not seen any offers like that in the last ten years.
 If you can find the right portfolio lender, they may offer you financing for all the costs on a flip.
 Most lenders will only loan that much money to very experienced investors, who are very solid financially.

 If you have other sources of financing, you may be able to flip houses with no money using a bank loan.
 I borrow private money from family all year long.
 That money is always available to me and I do not have to pay it back.
 I also have a line of credit on my personal house.
 That money is also available to use for down payments and repairs.
 The line of credit and private money is not enough to cover all the costs, but it sure helps.
 If you are only doing one or two flips at a time you may be able to flip with no money using that combination.